Homotopy Groups of Diagonal Complements

-5pt \bre The first homology group of $B(\bigvee^kS^1,2)$ has been computed in \cite{kp}.
-It is torsion free and has the expected rank ${3\over 2}k(k-1)+ 1$.
-We thank H.W.
-Park for discussing this example with us. \ere

-{\sc Acknowledgment}: Part of this work was conducted at the University of Lille 1 under the BQR grant 2010-2011.
-We thank the Mediterranean Institute for the Mathematical Sciences, Tunisia, for making resources available during the completion of this work.
-We also thank Faten Labassi for pointing us to Munkres' book and Proposition \ref{munkres}.
+5pt {\sc Acknowledgment}: The first part of this work was conducted at the University of Lille 1 under a ``BQR" grant.
+The Mediterranean Institute for the Mathematical Sciences (MIMS) has made resources available during the completion of this work.
+We are grateful to Faten Labassi for pointing us to Munkres' book and Proposition \ref{munkres}.
 Finally we thank Paolo Salvatore for his insight on Lemma \ref{null}.